It’s time for SMEs to take a close look at alternative funding

 A capital injection to a business can be the difference between growth, innovation and a bright future, or stagnation, downsizing and even bankruptcy.
-Yet according to a study by the New South Wales Business Chamber, 20% of business owners who need finance do not apply for bank loans because they find the process too difficult or too time-consuming.
+Yet according to a study by the New South Wales Business Chamber, 20% of business owners who need funding do not apply for bank loans because they find the process too difficult or too time-consuming.

 The study also found that after applying through traditional banking channels, 37% of small and medium-sized enterprises (SMEs) were declined loan applications due to inadequate security.